Europe targets U.S. bourbon, bikes, blue jeans for trade riposte

 “We are here and they will get to know us.
 We would like a reasonable relationship to the United States, but we cannot simply put our head in the sand.”

-Trump said on Thursday the United States would apply duties of 25 percent on imported steel and 10 percent on aluminum to protect domestic producers.
+Trump said on Thursday the United States would apply duties of 25 percent on imported steel and 10 percent on aluminium to protect domestic producers.

 The European Commission has called Trump’s plan a blatant intervention amounting to protectionism.